mpbrucker/homepage/_projects/chocostats.md

 ![Creating the silicone mold](/images/chocostats/img3.jpg){: .Page__image}

-Illustrator design → Laser-cut positive → food-safe silicone mold → chocolate relief.
-Tiny details in the design broke off easily when removing the chocolates from the mold; it took several iterations to create a design that was sturdy enough for details to remain.
+**Illustrator design → laser-cut positive → food-safe silicone mold → chocolate relief.** Tiny details in the design broke off easily when removing the chocolates from the mold; it took several iterations to create a design that was sturdy enough for details to remain.

 ![Arranging elements](/images/chocostats/img4.jpg){: .Page__image}